3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 S, w, y, m, t,u t, s, l, a, k, y, l, n, t, f, w, i, y, s, t, l, y, t, b, i, y, b, a, a, y, s, h, f, b, b, l, a, o, y, b, h, i, b.

-If you missed many words, it’s no big deal.
-It’s all a part of the process.
 Simply go back and reread the poem one or two more times.
 Then try the letters again.
 And again.
 And again.
 It doesn’t matter at all how many times it takes.
-I assure you, you will know this poem verbatim, rapidly, by going through this simple process several times — and the number of times does not in the least matter.
+I can and do absolutely assure you, you will know this poem verbatim, rapidly, by going through this simple process several times — and the number of times it takes doesn’t in the least matter.
+Please process that last sentence: the amount of times it takes doesn’t matter at all.
+Put that out of your mind.

-I do assure you of this: if you make the small effort, without any self-conscious or concern whatsoever over how many times it takes you to get the precise word that the letter stands for, you will have this poem by heart in rapid fashion.
+I do assure you this: if you make the small effort, without any self-conscious or concern whatsoever over how many times it takes you to get the precise word that the letter stands for, you will have this entire poem by heart in rapid fashion.

 It is, I say again, the fastest method for learning any literature by heart.
 And it does work for lengthy passages too, though of course that takes longer and more practice.
 I’ve even heard of people learning the entire New Testament by this exact method!
 I’ve also read about many actresses and actors who routinely and entirely memorize full Shakespeare and Ibsen plays — i.e. not just their own lines — by means of this method.